 Then zoom in even more:

 You want a variety of shots for your DIY cake smash.
 So as well as full body shots, take some detail photos, like a picture of baby’s hands digging into the cake:

 And another shot of the chubby legs and toes all covered in frosting:

 Keep shooting as long as the baby is still having fun.
 Take photo after photo – you can delete some later – but taking lots of pictures will ensure you don’t miss the smiles or the time she offers you a taste:

 Try a few different angles.
 Stand up and shoot from above:

 Or lay all the way down on the ground to shoot from cake-level:

-Just be sure to get another full-length shot to document the incredible mess (and incredible fun!):
+Just be sure to get another full-length shot to document the all the cake smash mess: